hashinami46/sakamichi-app-ts-cli/README.md

 ```

 ### 🎮 Sakukoi & Hinakoi
 Because of the difficult of obtaining the catalog, I decided to put the latest catalog in gdrive folder.
-Please download the latest only! \
+Please download the latest only!. \
+If you wanna convert the assets directly from local, just simply copy the data from app folder in `android/data/<sakukoi or hinakoi folder>` to `.temp/<Sakukoi or Hinakoi>/<card or movie>`
 [SAKUHINA_CATALOG](https://drive.google.com/drive/folders/1OuEQk4pZH3N5ReRrSbQFMcMUimPSp5V6)
 - **Card & Movie**
 ```
 Arguments
 -A Appname
 -T Asset Type
--f & -t I'm not sure how many digits since it depends on the catalog you provided.
+-S Asset from catalog or local.
+Should be local or catalog -f & -t I'm not sure how many digits since it depends on the catalog you provided.

-node cli.js -A sakukoi -T card -f 03000 -t 04000 node cli.js -A sakukoi -T movie -f 09470 -t 10000 node cli.js -A hinakoi -T card -f 40000 -t 56000
+node cli.js -A sakukoi -S local -T card node cli.js -A sakukoi -S catalog -T card -f 03000 -t 04000 node cli.js -A sakukoi -S catalog -T movie -f 09470 -t 10000 node cli.js -A hinakoi -S local -T movie node cli.js -A hinakoi -S catalog -T card -f 40000 -t 56000
 ```

 ### 🎮 Nogifra